Configuration Reference

 PowerMeter_Load (OpenHAB)

 Notes Represents overall net household load (total house consumption).
 Positive (consumption) or negative (feed-in) values are converted to absolute positive internally.
+Home Assistant energy entities (device_class: energy) are supported and converted to average power per time frame.
+Feature contributed by Dariush Forouher.

 load.car_charge_load_sensor